paidiver/paidiverpy/docs/api/paidiverpy/config/config/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: PositionConfig(**kwargs: dict)
+.. py:class:: StepConfig(**kwargs: dict)

    Bases: :py:obj:`paidiverpy.utils.dynamic_classes.DynamicConfig`

-   Position configuration class.
+   Step configuration class.

+   This class is used to define the step configuration from the configuration file

+   :param name: The name of the step.
+   :type name: str
+   :param step_name: The name of the step.
+   :type step_name: str
+   :param \*\*kwargs: The step configuration.
+   :type \*\*kwargs: dict